 Dr. Mardis holds the Nationwide Foundation Endowed Chair in Genomic Medicine and is co-executive director of the Institute for Genomic Medicine at Nationwide Children’s Hospital in Columbus, Ohio.
-She also is professor of pediatrics and a member of the Solid Tumor Therapeutics Program, OSU Comprehensive Cancer Center, The Ohio State University College of Medicine in Columbus; and an adjunct professor in the Division of Pharmacotherapy and Experimental Therapeutics, Eshelman School of Pharmacy, The University of North Carolina at Chapel Hill, North Carolina.
+She is also a professor of pediatrics and a member of the Solid Tumor Therapeutics Program, OSU Comprehensive Cancer Center, The Ohio State University College of Medicine in Columbus; and an adjunct professor in the Division of Pharmacotherapy and Experimental Therapeutics, Eshelman School of Pharmacy, The University of North Carolina at Chapel Hill, North Carolina.

 Dr. Mardis’ research interests focus genomic characterization of cancer and its implications for cancer medicine.
 She was part of the team that reported the first next-generation-based sequencing of a whole cancer genome, and she has participated extensively in The Cancer Genome Atlas and the Pediatric Cancer Genome Project.

 An active member of the AACR, Mardis was elected to the Board of Directors for the 2015-2018 term and served as President-Elect for 2018-2019.
 She is a senior editor of the AACR journal Molecular Cancer Research.
 Since 2015, she has been a member of the Project GENIE Advisory Board.
 She has also served as chair (2017) and cochair (2011-2013, 2015-2016) of the Annual Meeting Program Committee and on the Writing Committee (2013) and Steering Committee (2013-2014) for the AACR Cancer Progress Report.